IN/FIDELITY

 I close these two eyes of mine, both on fire

-To cruise past the valley of slander
+To sail past the valley of scandal

-So the mute heart won`t break its hush
+So the mute heart won’t break its hush

 Yet turn to silence and loneliness

-O, what do the fatigued followers seek
+O what do the fatigued followers seek

 When they ask about you?